 Toddler not eating – or not eating enough?

-Many parents worry about whether their toddler is eating enough healthy food.
-It’s common for toddlers to eat only very small amounts, to be fussy about what they eat and to refuse to eat at all.
+Many parents worry about whether their toddlers are eating enough healthy food.
+It’s common for toddlers to eat only very small amounts, to be fussy about what they eat, and to refuse to eat at all.

 There are a few reasons for this:

 - Toddlers’ appetites vary constantly because of growth spurts and variations in activity.